About the

 Gauripur and later to his disciple Pandit Bimalendu Mukherjee.

-Pt.Ghosh has also learned the details of Tala & Laya and its
+Pandit Ghosh has also learned the details of Tala and Laya and

 applications in music from Late Pandit Amal Sarkar(Farukhabad Gharana),

-Ustad Shaukat Ali Khan (Farukhabad & Ajrada Gharana) and Pandit
+Ustad Shaukat Ali Khan (Farukhabad & Ajrada Gharana), and Pandit

 Anil Palit (Benaras Gharana).
-Pt.Ghosh has also received his
+Pandit Ghosh has also received his

 lessons in Vocal Music from the eminent Vocalist Pandit Amaresh Chandra